Code scanner

 Allows them to be created in bulk (by checking them) or individually (right-click).

-Filter keys with context
+Filter keys with context:

 Allows you to filter contextual keys, often requiring special attention or further processing.

-Functional if the \context\ field is filled in your
+Functional if the \context\ field is filled in your Regex configuration.

-Filter dynamic keys
+Filter dynamic keys:

 Excludes dynamic keys, which are often complex and sometimes unavoidable, for separate processing.
+LSDE manages their creation via a specific dialog box.

-manages their creation via a specific dialog box.
+Excludes dynamic keys, which are often complex and sometimes unavoidable, for separate processing.
+LSDE manages their creation via a specific dialog box.

-Functional if the \dynamic key\ Regex is filled in the
+Functional if the \dynamic key\ Regex is filled in the scanner configuration.

-Show ignored
+Show ignored:

 Displays ignored keys in creation mode (e.g., false positives difficult to exclude with your Regex) if necessary.